Skip to main content

 5. Language Celebration for High School Students

-The Department of World Languages and Literature through the University of Nebraska at Omaha will be hosting the annual Language Celebration for high school students in March 2025.
+The Department of World Languages and Literature at the University of Nebraska at Omaha will be hosting the annual Language Celebration for high school students on March 6, 2026.

 About the Language Celebration